Eyes Wide Open? Key Considerations When Growing Your Trust

 But schools joining trusts is not always straight forward.
 It is important that your trust understands the nature of the joining school, their strengths, and their challenges, and whether they 'fit' with the values of your organisation.

-A great piece of due diligence work informs all of that and makes sure you have all the information before you decide to commit.
+A thorough due diligence evaluation informs all of that and makes sure you have all the information before you decide to commit.
 We talk about it often as being like the survey when buying a house, - the importance of getting the right survey done is key.

-Due diligence is often considered to be purely an information gathering exercise, but it is important that it is used to identify issues and consider the implications and the resources / capacity required to implement solutions.
+This process is not just an information gathering exercise, it is important that it is used to identify issues and consider the implications and the resources / capacity required to implement solutions.
 Consequently, the due diligence process must provide the trust board with the necessary information about the incoming school to understand the current educational, financial and premises position.
 The DfE (Department for Education) advise "It is only by identifying risks, mitigation and the associated costs that an incoming trust can make a fully informed decision on whether to proceed."

-Therefore, due diligence should identify key risks and issues and assist in enhancing each stakeholder's understanding of:
+Therefore, the assessment process should identify key risks and issues and assist in enhancing each stakeholder's understanding of:

 And this is where we refer to the house analogy:

-Due diligence is just like that.
-You choose the level of detail you want, and the type of survey required.
-You could have a basic valuation done, where someone drives by the cottage (school) and forms a basic opinion.
-This might even be desk-based using limited information.
+Similar to these audits, you choose the level of detail you want, and the type of survey required.
+You could have a basic valuation done, where someone drives by the cottage (school) and forms a basic opinion, but this might be desk-based using limited information.

 The final option would be to commission a complete range of detailed, specialist tests and surveys.
 These might involve taking parts of the little thatched cottage (school) apart and will certainly involve significant cost.